 Department of Education Office for Civil Rights (OCR) supervising attorney Zachary Pelchat called Duveneck Principal Chris Grierson's notification of parents about an open complaint investigation "highly unusual" and said it raised concerns about the privacy rights of the complainant and the impact on the investigation, according to a letter to Superintendent Kevin Skelly dated April 17.

-Pelchat also warned the district exposes itself to new charges of retaliation if the family believes their complaint has led to intimidation or harassment by the school or district.
+Pelchat also warned that the district exposes itself to new charges of retaliation if the family believes its complaint has led to intimidation or harassment by the school or district.

 Grierson's emailed letter, which was quickly forwarded to the Weekly by Duveneck families, was odd because of the district's prior steadfast insistence on not providing any details on bullying cases that might lead to the identity of the students involved.

 In an interview with the Weekly days earlier, Skelly declined to name the school or provide the age or gender of the student involved in the latest case, citing privacy policies and concerns.
 The Weekly's initial story did not name Duveneck, although it was updated after Grierson's email was sent out.

 Skelly told the Weekly afterward he had approved Grierson's letter to parents and that its purpose was to "improve communications at the site" given the fact the Weekly was intending to publish a story.

 Among other statements, Grierson had called the new investigation a response to a "national rally cry on bullying."

 But OCR attorney Pelchat chastised the district on that point, stating, "Please note that the OCR does not open complaints based on a 'national rally cry.'
 Complaints alleging harassment based on disability are opened when they allege sufficient facts that, if true, would be a violation of the District's obligations under Section 504 of the Rehabilitation Act of 1973 and Title II of the Americans with Disabilities Act."